jacobproffer/static-shell/README.md

 # Static Shell

-Static website shell that uses Sass &amp; Gulp 4.
-As of now, all HTML, CSS and JS files are minified.
-Sass source maps are also included.
+This repository contains a static website shell that utlizes Gulp for a task runner.
+All tasks have recently been updated to Gulp 4 syntax.

+## Default Gulp Task

++ Browser sync reloads the page automatically when a change is saved
++ All HTML, CSS and JS files are minified on save, outputted to a distribution folder
++ Sass files are linted on save, checking for best practices and errors
++ Sass files are compiled to a minified CSS file after passing the linter task
++ Sass source maps are written and updated on save
++ JavaScript files are minified and concatenated on save to a minified JavaScript file

 ## Required Installs